 After years of serious and thoughtful observation (i.e. doctor visits, hospital stays, and conversations with other patients), I have come to a conclusion.
 I believe medical professionals should be required to wear two left shoes at work for one day.

-Why, you might you ask?
+Why, you ask?
 Well, I’ll tell you my theory…

 Wouldn’t it be great to suddenly start seeing people in the medical profession wearing two left shoes?

-I mean, I’m just sayin’!
+I’m just sayin’!